crlucero/CS-MSQL-HairSalon.Solution/README.md

 ## Specs
 #### Behavior: The program will ask the user to enter a stylist's name.
-* Example Input: "Victoria"
+* Example Input: "Styist1"
-* Example Output: Here are the list of all the stylists in your salon: Victoria
+* Example Output: Here are the list of all the stylists in your salon: Stylist1
 #### Behavior: The program allows user to see stylist details.
-* Example Input: Here are Victoria's details.
+* Example Input: Here are Stylist1's details.
-* Example output: List of Victoria's clients. (possibly put in reviews about Victoria if time?)
+* Example output: List of Stylist1's clients. (possibly put in reviews about Stylist1 if time?)
-#### Behavior: Program gives option to add clients to Victoria's client list.
+#### Behavior: Program gives option to add clients to Stylist1's client list.
-* Example Input: "Jessica"
+* Example Input: "Client1"
-* Example output: Jessica is now on Victoria's client list.
+* Example output: Client1 is now on Stylist1's client list.

 ## Setup/Installation Requirements